 The anatomy of sleep

-Before I share results of our experiment, I suggest you taking a quick peek at the sleeping process.
+Before I share the results of our experiment, I suggest you take a quick peek at the sleeping process.

 Sleep can be divided into two main types: quiet sleep (or Non-Rapid Eye Movement (NREM) Sleep) and active sleep (a.k.a.
 Rapid Eye Movement (REM) Sleep).